mdn/content/files/en-us/web/accessibility/aria/roles/generic_role/index.md

 The `generic` role creates a nameless container element which has no semantic meaning on its own.

-> **Note:** The `generic` role is the implicit role of generic elements used by user-agents.
+> **Note:** The `generic` role is the implicit role of generic elements used by user agents.
 It is included here for completeness of documentation.
 It should not be used by web authors.

 ## Description